Sciss/Desktop/README.md

 ## building

 Desktop currently builds against Scala 2.11, 2.10, using sbt 0.13.
-To build sub project `"desktop-mac"`, you need either OS X, or otherwise copy the [OrangeExtensions](http://ymasory.github.io/OrangeExtensions/) jar into the unmanaged library folder `lib` (a convenient script `installOrange.sh` is included).
+To build sub project `"desktop-mac"`, you need either OS X with Apple's EAWT extensions, or otherwise the dummy [OrangeExtensions](http://ymasory.github.io/OrangeExtensions/) are used.

 Some demos are available through `sbt desktop/test:run`.
 For Mac specific demos, `sbt desktop-mac/test:run`.